oneall/ios-sdk/README.md

 ## Usage
-### Login Using Own Provider Selector
+### Trigger the login with a specific social network
-Instead of using SDK’s own login screen you may design your own selector of provider types.
-In order to login using specific provider, use the following call (with Reddit authentication):
+Instead of using the SDK’s social network selection screen, you can design your own selection and trigger the login with a specific social network by using the following call (in this example Reddit) :

 ``` objective-c
 [[OAManager sharedInstance] loginWithProvider:OA_PROVIDER_REDDIT
                                       success:^{ NSLog(@”Login succeeded”); }